phpv8/v8js/README.md

 maintain support for it myself, and don't really have Windows boxes to try things with.
 It would be great if someone could step up and fix things on Windows, provide pre-build V8 binaries, etc.

+There is a branch named `php7` which targets PHP 7.0.0+

 Pre-built binaries